lazyahasil/dscv/README.md

 *Warning: it's work in progress*

-It launches a executable as processes connecting text streams.
+This is a GUI program using Nana library.
+It launches an executable file to multiple processes connecting their text streams, using Boost.Process.
 This project aims to avoid repetitive copy, paste & re-opening when making a code for online judge.

+I'm sorry that it's WIP.
+Soon there will be added licenses from libraries.

-Written in C++14 with MSVC 2015 Update 3 Community.
+Written in C++14 with MSVC 2015 Community Update 3.

 * [Nana C++ Library](http://nanapro.org/en-us/) 1.5.4
 * [Boost C++ Libraries](http://www.boost.org/) 1.64.0